thokoh74-DE/smart-garage/README.md

 During movement: `position = elapsed_time ÷ travel_time × 100%`

+Position is estimated relative to a **baseline captured at the start of each movement**, not always from 0% or 100%.
+This matters for repeated stop/reverse cycles: opening, stopping, then opening again continues accurately from the last known position instead of resetting the estimate to a full 0–100% traversal.

 When limit switches are configured, the integration **never** assumes the door reached its end position based on time alone — it waits for sensor confirmation.

 ### Multi-Pulse Commands